louzkk/Ghost-Optimizer/README.md

 > [!CAUTION]
 > The Performance menu includes an option to disable VBS, Hyper-V and Spectre/Meltdown mitigations.
 It's a real performance gain, but it can break kernel-level anti-cheats and lowers your protection against speculative-execution exploits.
 It always asks for your confirmation.

-> [!NOTE]
-> This script reduces Windows telemetry and fixes many common privacy issues, but it can't make Windows as private as an open-source OS.
-If privacy is your priority, Linux may be a better choice.

 ## 📖 License
 Released under the [MIT License](LICENSE).
 Free for modification and distribution with proper attribution.